FatemaZahra/python_practice/README.md

 # API (Application Programming Interface)
 ## REST API - Representational State Transfer Application Programming Interface

+An application programming interface (API) is a set of tools, definitions and protocols that a developer can use for interacting with a piece of software.
+To use APIs in Python:

 - install request
 ```python
 pip3 install requests